polymathuniversata/echain-qa-agent/README.md

 ## Git Hooks Setup

-When you install the QA agent as a dev dependency (`npm install --save-dev echain-qa-agent`), you can optionally set up git hooks for automatic QA checks.
+After installing the QA agent, you can set up git hooks for automatic QA checks on every commit and push.

 The hooks include:
 - **pre-commit hook**: Runs fast QA checks (dry-run) before each commit